Sustainable forest management

 -

-Approximately 3.2 million hectares is state forest that is managed in accordance with Victoria’s Forest Management Zoning Scheme (FMZ Scheme).
+The remaining 3.2 million hectares is State forest that is managed in accordance with Victoria’s Forest Management Zoning Scheme (FMZ Scheme).

 -

-Only 155,000 hectares is modelled as operable, i.e. productive for commercial harvesting.
+Only 417,000 hectares is modelled as available and suitable for timber harvesting.

 -